Credit: JMEnternational/Redferns/Getty Images

 Subsequent attempts to replicate the dress' impact have fallen flat.
 In 2006, Italian designer Roberto Cavalli made Halliwell an updated Union Jack frock, complete with rhinestones and Swarovski crystals, for the Spice Girls' first reunion tour.
 Six years later, the singer herself launched a collection of flag-themed clothing via the fast-fashion retailer Next, though it quickly disappeared from sight.

-Then, at this year's UK reunion tour, Geri surprised fans with a billowing, floor-length reinterpretation of her signature dress.
+Then, at 2019's UK reunion tour, Geri surprised fans with a billowing, floor-length reinterpretation of her signature dress.
 But, rather than putting a demure spin on a risqué classic, the sparkly gown left Halliwell (now known as Geri Horner) looking like a medieval superhero.

 The original Union Jack dress was, inescapably, a product of its time.
 In a period of national soul-searching, it seems fitting that Britain's most pertinent symbol of cultural self-assurance should remain in the closet, shunned in favor of something deemed more "age-appropriate."